Genesys Social Media Routing (CE19) for Genesys Engage cloud

 Scenario 1: Twitter - @mention

 This scenario depicts an engagement when the customer is tweeting to the company's handle.
 The customer uses their account to post a Tweet.Genesys Social Engagement captures this message according to predefined business logic.
 Customer profile details are received with the message through the Twitter API.
 The profile details are attached to the interaction.
-The Twitter message will be stored in the Genesys contact history.
+The Twitter message is stored in the Genesys contact history.

 The original incoming Twitter interaction is delivered to the agent desktop.
 The desktop identifies that this message was directed to the business and if the author is a follower of the business' Twitter account.
 The agent reads the incoming Twitter message and sends a public response/reply to the tweet.
-Alternatively, the agent can mark this interaction as “Done”, assign a disposition code and not take any further action.
+Alternatively, the agent can mark this interaction as “Done,” assign a disposition code and not take any further action.

 The workflow creates an interaction an outgoing Twitter interaction and associates it with the same customer contact.
-Genesys Social Engagement sends the reply back to the customer.
+Genesys Social Engagement sends the reply to the customer.

 Scenario 2: Twitter - Direct Message to Company

 In this scenario, a customer is sending a private (or direct) message to a company's Twitter handle.
-Please note that this is only possible when one of the following conditions is satisfied:
+Please note that this scenario is only possible when one of the following conditions is satisfied:

 - The flag “Receive Direct Messages from anyone” is activated in Twitter (not recommended as this might result in a high volume of messages)